-Director Allison Argo ("The Last Pig") (Winner of Six Emmy Awards):
+Director Allison Argo (Winner of Six Emmy Awards) - ("The Last Pig"):

 Giovanni is passionate about his art.
 He is willing to step well beyond the status quo in search of the right voice, tone and emotional colors for a film.
 He also understands the magic a live instrument brings to a score; he's able to artfully weave live with synthesized music to achieve an organic, dynamic sound.
 The cues that Giovanni wrote for my film are not simply music - each is an experience that catches the viewer by surprise and carries him/her deeper into the film.